Rays vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 54 hits with 12 doubles, eight home runs, 17 walks and 33 RBI.
-He's also stolen two bases.
+- Vladimir Guerrero Jr. has 12 doubles, eight home runs, 18 walks and 34 RBI (55 total hits).
+He has stolen two bases.

-- Guerrero enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .217 with a double, a home run, a walk and six RBI.
+- Guerrero takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .227 with a double, a home run, two walks and seven RBI.

 Guerrero Recent Games